 COVID-19 Vaccine Coverage

 Learn more about what COVID-19 vaccines are recommended for you and your family on the CDC's COVID-19 Vaccines page.

 This graph shows the percentages of Chicago residents who are up to date with COVID-19 vaccinations since the 2023-2024 vaccines became available on September 13, 2023.
 Use the filter on the right to see how coverage has changed over time among different demographic groups.

-Vaccine data come from the Illinois Comprehensive Automated Immunization Registry Exchange (I-CARE), a statewide database of immunization records.
+Vaccine data comes from the Illinois Comprehensive Automated Immunization Registry Exchange (I-CARE), a statewide database of immunization records.
 I-CARE includes doses administered in Illinois and some doses administered outside of Illinois and reported in I-CARE by Illinois providers.
-Doses administered by federal agencies, like the Veterans Health Administration, are not currently reported in I-CARE.
+The Veterans Health Administration began reporting doses in I-CARE beginning September 2022.

-The Chicago Department of Public Health uses the most complete data available to estimate COVID-19 vaccination coverage among Chicagoans, but there are several limitations that impact our estimates.
-Due to people receiving vaccinations that are not recorded in I-CARE and linked to their record, such as someone receiving a vaccine dose in another state, the number of people with a completed primary series or a booster dose is underestimated.
-Inconsistencies in records of separate doses administered to the same person, such as slight variations in dates of birth, can result in duplicate first dose records for a person and overestimate of the number of people with at least one dose and underestimate the number of people with a completed primary series or booster dose.
+The Chicago Department of Public Health (CDPH) uses the most complete data available to estimate COVID-19 vaccination coverage among Chicagoans, but there are several limitations that impact our estimates.
+Individuals may receive vaccinations that are not recorded in I-CARE, such as those administered in another state, causing underestimation of the number individuals who are up to date.
+Inconsistencies in records of separate doses administered to the same person, such as slight variations in dates of birth, can result in duplicate records for a person and underestimate the number of people who are up to date.

 More detailed descriptions of the data and downloadable files are available on the Chicago Data Portal.